 When plants are grouped together tightly, become overgrown or placed in low light, they will etiolate.
 Etiolation should be avoided with indoor plants as best as possible because the resulting plant growth is weak, leggy and unattractive.

-The best ways to overcome etiolation is to select sites with proper light, space plants appropriately, and keep plants pruned properly to allow light to penetrate all plant surfaces as best as possible.
+The best ways to overcome etiolation are to select sites with proper light, space plants appropriately, and keep plants pruned properly to allow light to penetrate all plant surfaces as best as possible.

 Green Side Up,

 Senior Horticulturalist, Matt Kostelnick